 You see so many photos that have been way over-processed.
 I didn’t have it in me to over-edit some of my own shots to a cringeworthy degree, but you can see examples here and here.
 Yes, most photos require at least a few minor edits, such as cropping and a light adjustment.
 I know some people like to play with editing and create high contrast or overly saturated images.
 In some instances, it works, but in most instances, it doesn’t.
 To give you some perspective on this subject, check out this fantastic article about how much online images are Photoshopped.
 Most people look at these types of images and think, “Wow!
 I can’t believe it really looked like that.” without stopping to consider how much editing went into the shot.
 Be intentional with your editing, taking care not to over-edit unless you’re trying to achieve a certain effect.

-Do you have any other tips for steering clear of common photography errors?
+Do you have any other tips for steering clear of common photography mistakes?

 Feel free to leave them in the comments!